 Per the Standard Authorization Request (SAR) for WECC-0142, this document explores the full retirement of WECC RRS BAL-002-WECC-3, Contingency Reserve.

-The following will show that, if the standard is retired, reliability will continue to be maintained through NERC BAL-002-3, and may be enhanced as otherwise sequestered resources may more efficiently backstop variable generation.
+The following will show that, if the standard is retired, reliability will continue to be maintained through NERC BAL-002-3, and may be enhanced as resources being held for contingency reserves may be used more efficiently to support variable generation.

 By retiring BAL-002-WECC-3 in favor of NERC BAL-002-3: